leelaprasannak/XamarinUniversity/SetupRequirements.md

 If you're doing the iOS or Cross-platform portion of the course, you must have an Apple Computer running Mac OS X. This is both a legal and technical requirement.
 Apple requires that iOS Developers do their development on a Mac, and Xamarin uses the Xcode build chain to create native iOS packages.

+## Android SDK Version (API Level)

+Most Xamarin University courses involving Android development will target Android SDK 4.3 (API level 18).
+SDK versions can be downloaded and installed from the Android SDK Manager (accessible from the Tools menu in Xamarin Studio).
+Please check the lab document prerequisites section for your specific courses to see if additional levels will need to be downloaded.

 ## Xamarin Software

 #### Running on a Mac ####